syncfusion-content/winui-docs/winui/TreeGrid/Row-Drag-and-Drop.md

 ### RowDropped event

-`RowDropped` event occurs after dropped the tree nodes in the SftreeGrid.
+`RowDropped` event occurs after dropped the tree nodes in the SfTreeGrid.
 The `TreeGridRowDroppedEventArgs` has the following members, which provide information for the `RowDropped` event:

 `Data`: Gets a data object that contains the data associated with dragging the nodes.